top of page

 The Hormonal Connection: Why Menopause Causes Stiffness

 During menopause, oestrogen levels change, sometimes dramatically, triggering a cascade of changes throughout the body.
 Oestrogen plays a crucial role in maintaining joint health by supporting collagen production, reducing inflammation, and keeping cartilage hydrated.
-When oestrogen drops, joints loose their natural cushioning and lubrication, leading to the characteristic stiffness in menopause that affects millions of women.
+When oestrogen drops, joints lose their natural cushioning and lubrication, leading to the characteristic stiffness in menopause that affects millions of women.

 This hormonal shift also increases inflammatory markers in the body.
 Women experiencing menopause often report feeling like they’ve aged decades overnight—their joints feel stiff or creaky, movement can become uncomfortable, and activities they once enjoyed now cause discomfort.
 The wrists, knees, hips, shoulders, and fingers are particularly vulnerable to menopausal joint stiffness.